-Earlier that day the children were removed from their single mother who appeared on Sky TV bragging about feeding her children only McDonald’s.
-Not that this was the reality since the children were so starving they’d bite through bananas with the skin on and eat till they felt sick, for fear that every meal they received would be their last.
-However, the children were not removed from their mother for their TV appearance, but because the neglect became too extreme to ignore when the baby nearly died of dehydration.
+Earlier that day the children were removed from their single mum who appeared on Sky TV bragging about feeding her children only McDonald’s.
+Not that this was the reality, since the children were so starving they’d bite through bananas with the skin on and eat till they felt sick, scared every meal they got would be their last.
+They weren’t removed from their mum because of their TV appearance but because the neglect became too extreme to ignore, when the baby nearly died of dehydration.

-Social services insisted that my parents, who both work full-time jobs and shifts, should drive these children backwards and forwards to a care center down the road from where the mother lived so she could visit them a few times every week, as well as take them backwards and forwards to school there.
+Social services insisted that my parents, who both worked full-time jobs and shifts, should drive these children backwards and forwards to a care center down the road from where the mother lived so she could visit them a few times every week; as well as take them backwards and forwards to school there.
 Never mind the fact she neglected them, lived off benefits, and had nothing else to do with her time.

-The children came with multiple issues that social services neglected to tell us about, including scabies.
+The children came with lots of issues social services neglected to tell us about, including scabies.
 For those of you who do not know what scabies are, they’re tiny mites that burrow in your skin, feed off your flesh and lay eggs.
 They’re also highly contagious and can be passed on through skin to skin contact, clothes, towels and bedsheets.
-In these children’s cases they were so bad they had ingrained lines of feces running through their hands!
+In the children’s cases they were so bad they had ingrained lines of feces running through their hands!

-After ridding the girl of head lice, which had been so bad her head was covered in scabs, she’d asked me to curl her hair so she could have “princess hair” like me and my sister.
+After ridding the girl of head lice, which had been so bad her head was covered in scabs, she’d asked me to curl her hair so she could have “princess hair”.
 So before a visit to see her mum I curled her hair and put some lip balm on her lips for her big reveal.

 The staff were overstretched and having breakdowns.
 Private agencies are at an advantage as they have more funding and resources compared to local authority fostering services.
 However, children that are not being fostered in local authorities are being passed to these private agencies because they pay foster carers a higher fee, so people are less likely to turn down the children.